ckeditor/ckeditor5/docs/installation/advanced/advanced-setup.md

 ---
 category: alternative-setups
-order: 10
+order: 100
 ---

-# Advanced setup
+# Advanced setup (for deletion)

-The {@link installation/getting-started/quick-start Installation} guide describes the easiest ways to run CKEditor builds in your project and the {@link  link-removed Custom builds} guide explains how to add or remove features from the build or change webpack configuration.
+The {@link installation/getting-started/quick-start Installation} guide describes the easiest ways to run CKEditor builds in your project and the {@link installation/getting-started/quick-start#creating-custom-builds Custom builds} guide explains how to add or remove features from the build or change webpack configuration.

 In this guide, we would like to show you ways to closer integrate CKEditor 5 with your application.
 Thanks to that, you will be able to optimize the bundling process of your project and customize the builds in a more convenient way.